uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 - Plug your tablet in and approve the connection.
 - Check **run device** is displays your device
 - Press **build and run**
-- Create a folder called "Bu
+- Create a folder called "Build" and save your build into it.

 If you point your camera at your image the model should appear.